silvino00/TutorialDesign/README.md

 #### --> **Tutorial by exposition**
 We can define this type of tutorial as the easiest one to implement and one of the least effective.
 The tutorial by exposition is any tutorial which consists of telling or showing the player how something is done outside of actual gameplay.
 This includes, but is not limited to, the likes of text explanations prefacing gameplay and the traditional “controls” screen.
 As I said earlier, this type of tutorial is not very effective, and can even cause more confusion than it does clarity.
-This can be produced by two diferent reeasons:
+This can be produced by two diferent reasons:
 - The first one is because normally when people see this "controls" screens don't want to read it and tend to pass it away.
 - The second one is because even if you spend some time reading it, once the gameplay starts people typically don't remember what they have just read.